ISISNeutronMuon/SScanSS-2/README.md

 How to build the Installer
 --------------------------
 ### Windows
+1. To build the executable for SScanSS use,

+        python make.py --build-sscanss

-1. Build the executable using *build_executable.py*.
-The script will create the executable for the main software in the **installer/bundle** folder and the executable for the instrument editor in the **installer/editor** folder.
-The instrument editor is a developer tool for creating or modifying instrument description files, using the '--skip-editor' option, will build only the main software.
+   This script will create the executable for the main software only in the **installer/bundle/app** folder.
+The instrument editor is a developer tool for creating or modifying instrument description files, using the '--build-editor' option, will build the executable for the instrument editor in the **installer/bundle/editor** folder.

-       python build_executable.py
+        python make.py --build-editor

 2. Download and install the [NSIS](https://sourceforge.net/projects/nsis/) application (version 3.07).
 Open makensisw.exe in the NSIS installation folder, load **installer/windows/build_installer.nsi** into the makensisw